 2.6.
 Feeding and reproduction of B. xylophilus after RNAi

-There was no significant difference in the feeding status between each treatment and the controls until day 5 of nematodes culture on B. cinerea.
+There was no significant difference in the feeding status between each treatment and the controls until day 5 of nematodes culture on Botrytis cinerea.
 The feeding area of nematodes treated with ddH2O and gfp dsRNA were larger than those of nematodes treated with each Bx-cpl dsRNA (Figure 7A).
-At this time, the number of nematodes recovered from the culture plates was determined.
+At day 6, the number of nematodes recovered from the culture plates was determined.
 The PWNs treated with Bx-cpl dsRNA was significantly fewer than those treated with ddH2O and gfp dsRNA (p < 0.05) and there was no significant difference (p > 0.05) between these two control treatments.
 Also no significant differences were found between each Bx-cpl dsRNA treatment (Figure 7B).
-This results indicated a deleterious effect of silencing of Bx-cpl on the development of B. xylophilus.
+At this time, the expression levels of all three cpl genes under each treatment of five treatments (ddH2O and dsRNA (gfp, Bx-cpl-1, Bx-cpl-2 and Bx-cpl-3)) were detected.
+There was no significant difference among all the treatments (p > 0.05).
+This results indicated a deleterious effect of silencing of Bx-cpl on the development of B. xylophilus, but limited by time.